Verification of Lawful Presence

 - Current Military ID (service member only, not dependent) – A photocopy is not acceptable.
 The original card can be presented in person at the office where you submitted your application.

 - Current, valid Permanent Resident Card

-International Students will be validated for lawful presence by the Office of International Programs & Services.
+International Students will be validated for lawful presence by International Student Admissions & Programs.
 No action is needed by the student.